proustibat/lbc-messages/README.md

 #### Linting
 By using [pretty-quick](https://github.com/azz/pretty-quick) we run [Prettier](https://prettier.io/) on changed files before each commit (on the `pre-commit` git hook).

-We added Prettier to the default linter used by create-react-app that is [ESLint](https://create-react-app.dev/docs/setting-up-your-editor/#extending-or-replacing-the-default-eslint-config).
+We added Prettier to the default linter used by create-react-app which is [ESLint](https://create-react-app.dev/docs/setting-up-your-editor/#extending-or-replacing-the-default-eslint-config).
-Our configuration of Prettier allows Eslint to be used with prettier because of [eslint-prettier](https://prettier.io/docs/en/integrating-with-linters.html).
+Our configuration of Prettier allows ESLint to be used with Prettier because of [eslint-prettier](https://prettier.io/docs/en/integrating-with-linters.html).

 If you wanna run the linters by your own, you can run `yarn lint` that will run Prettier.

-Please, be sure you also [configure your IDE correctly](https://create-react-app.dev/docs/setting-up-your-editor/).
+Please, be sure you also [configured your IDE correctly](https://create-react-app.dev/docs/setting-up-your-editor/).

-## Testing
+## Unit Testing

 ```
 yarn tdd